Is it worth getting a personal injury lawyer?

 If you can’t come to us, we’ll come to you.
 That means, if your injuries prevent you from traveling to one of our offices, a lawyer from Dudley DeBosier will meet with you at your home, the hospital, or any meeting place you choose.

 You can contact Dudley DeBosier 24 hours a day, seven days a week, 365 days a year.
 Because client communication is a priority for our legal team, we have intake professionals standing by to take your call at any time.
 If appropriate, an intake professional can even contact a firm attorney on your behalf after hours.
 When you need us, we’re available to discuss your claim.

 Not necessarily.
 If the insurance company for the defendant—the party we believe is at fault—offers a fair settlement, we can accept the offer, and you will not have to file a lawsuit to obtain compensation.
-Our New Orleans personal injury attorneys are skilled at negotiating settlements without filing lawsuits.
+Our personal injury attorneys are skilled at negotiating settlements without filing lawsuits.

 If the defendant’s insurance company will not agree to a fair settlement, we’ll file a lawsuit on your behalf, and you may have to go to court.

 Who can file a claim for damages in a personal injury case?

 Generally, if you are a competent adult, who is older than age 18, and who is injured, you can file a personal injury claim.
 Minors or incompetent adults must have a lawsuit brought by either their parents or court-appointed guardians.

 Without first investigating the details of your case, it’s hard to know how much money you may be owed.
 If our Louisiana injury attorneys handle your case, we will determine how much money we believe your case is worth and ask the insurance company to compensate you for that amount.